Uncharted: Drake's Fortune: Graphics and technology

 Uncharted uses the Cell microprocessor to generate dozens of layered character animations to portray realistic expressions and fluid movements, which allow for responsive player control.
 The PlayStation 3's graphics processing unit, the RSX Reality Synthesizer, employed several functions to provide graphical details that helped immerse the player into the game world: lighting models, pixel shaders, dynamic real-time shadowing, and advanced water simulation.
 The new hardware allowed for processes that the team had never used in PlayStation 2 game development and required them to quickly familiarize themselves with the new techniques; for example, parallel processing and pixel shaders.
 While Blu-ray afforded greater storage space, the team became concerned with running out of room several times — Uncharted used more and bigger textures than previous games, and included several languages on the disc.
 Gameplay elements requiring motion sensing, such as throwing grenades and walking across beams, were implemented to take advantage of the Sixaxis controller.
 A new PlayStation 3 controller, the DualShock 3, was unveiled at the 2007 Tokyo Game Show, and featured force feedback vibration.
 Uncharted was also on display at the show with demonstrations that implemented limited support for vibration.

 Being Naughty Dog's first PlayStation 3 game, the project required the company to familiarize themselves with the new hardware and resulted in several development mistakes.
 The switch from developing for the PlayStation 2 to the PlayStation 3 prompted the staff to implement changes to their development technology.
 Naughty Dog switched to the industry standard language C++ to participate in technology sharing among Sony's first-party developers—the company had previously used their own proprietary programming language GOAL, a Lisp-based language.
 In rewriting their game code, they decided to create new programming tools as well.
 This switch, however, delayed the team's progress in developing a prototype, as the new tools proved to be unreliable and too difficult to use.
-Ten months into full production, the team decided to recreate the game's pipeline, the chain of processing elements designed to progress data through a system.
-In retrospect, Naughty Dog's Co-President Evan Wells considered this the greatest improvement to the project.
-Additionally, the animation blending system was rewritten several times to obtain the desired character animations.
+Ten months into full production, the team decided to recreate the game's pipeline, the team's chain of production and processes.
+The studio hired Lucas Pope during this process, who was responsible for building GUI based tools for the team to use- previously most tooling had been command line based.
+Pope's tools included a map making utility for designers called Charter, UI tooling, and a new save system.
+In particular, his tool for managing localized assets- such as the thousands of voice and text files for the game's 12 languages- automated a process which was previously handled manually with a vast spreadsheet.
+Then-president of Naughty Dog Christophe Balestra described Pope's tooling as having "saved the day".